Kian-F/weatherApp/README.md

 This app's development was a part of a job process and application.
 The app successfully implemented and meet all the requirements.
 Unfortunately the job cancelled due to COVID-19.

 #### [Live Site - hosted on Heroku](https://weather-simple--react.herokuapp.com/#/).

+## Instructions

+- For the purpose of this coding test build a ReactJS application that allows users to search for locations, and then retrieve weather information about that location.
+One source of this information, for both a location search and related weather information, is the Meta weather API that is documented at https://www.metaweather.com/api/#locationsearch.

+- Note that CORS has not been enabled on the server side, if you are using Chrome please use extension like https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en for development only (may affect other sites).

 ## Motivation
 The following should be delivered as part of this test: